pkars/espages/markdown/es-faq.md

 Answer
 :   The reason had been unknown for a long time, but according to the
-    post of Easytough, hovering the mouse cursor over an item with a skill bonus disables the oskill of the same kind you have.
+    post of Easytough, hovering the mouse cursor over an item with a skill bonus disables the oskill of the same kind you have.\
+    \
     For example, you equip Enigma RW armor and you hover the mouse cursor over a staff with \"+1 To Teleport (Sorceress Only)\", the oskill Teleport disappear from your icon pool.
-This occurs only when the target has a class specific skill bonus (xxxxxx only) of that skill, and doesn\'t occur if the bonus is an oskill or a charged skill.
+This occurs only when the target has a class specific skill bonus (xxxxxx only) of that skill, and doesn\'t occur if the bonus is an oskill or a charged skill.\
+    \
     This seems a bug of D2 itself and can\'t be fixed. **Reequipping the oskill item enables the oskill again.** But the lost minions don\'t come back, and the loss of the materials for Skeletons and Bone Golem will be problematic.

-### My summons sometimes disappear. [†](https://web.archive.org/web/20201026111906/http://miyoshino.la.coocan.jp/eswiki/?FAQ#u0a9c6eb "u0a9c6eb"){#u0a9c6eb .anchor_super} {#content_1_27}
+### My summons sometimes disappear. {#u0a9c6eb}

 Question
 :   Some or all of my summons sometimes disappear or are destroyed.